wyldcam/-ARCHIVED-redshift/README.md

 ## Getting Help

-The SQL dialect used by Redshift is derived from Postgres SQL and is [fully documented here](http://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html).
-In our experience though, very little that works for Postgres doesn't work with redshift so looking for help in the [Postgres SQL Documentation](http://www.postgresql.org/docs/9.3/interactive/tutorial-sql.html) is generally just as effective.
+The SQL dialect used by Redshift is derived from PostgreSQL and is [fully documented here](http://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html).
+In our experience though, very little that works for Postgres doesn't work with redshift so looking for help in the [PostgreSQL Documentation](http://www.postgresql.org/docs/9.3/interactive/tutorial-sql.html) is generally just as effective.